annargrs/blog/_posts/2020/2020-04-03-reviewing-models.markdown

 * how well the model is tuned, which depends on how much computation budget the authors had {% cite DodgeGururanganEtAl_2019_Show_Your_Work_Improved_Reporting_of_Experimental_Results %}.
 If even BERT {% cite DevlinChangEtAl_2019_BERT_Pre-training_of_Deep_Bidirectional_Transformers_for_Language_Understanding %} was "significantly undertrained" {% cite LiuOttEtAl_2019_RoBERTa_Robustly_Optimized_BERT_Pretraining_Approach %}, what about work from smaller labs?
 * differences in model size, amount of pre-training data, and pre-training time: increasing any of them could be expected to yield improvements, but [that is not research news](https://hackingsemantics.xyz/2019/leaderboards/).

-In addition to all the above problems, the leaderboards put us in a hamster wheel.
+In addition to all the above issues, the leaderboards put us in a hamster wheel.
 They are updated so quickly that SOTA claims should really be taken as ["SOTA at the time of submitting this paper"](https://twitter.com/tallinzen/status/1193904779191365632?s=20).
 If the paper is accepted, it will likely lose the SOTA status even before publication.
 If it is rejected, the authors [have to try their luck at the next conference *without* being able to claim SOTA anymore](https://twitter.com/nlpmattg/status/1220089814717886464?s=20).

 The SOTA chase takes an absurd twist when a tired reviewer glances at the leaderboard and dislikes the paper for not including the very latest models.
-For instance, at least two EMNLP 2019 reviewers requested a comparison with XLNet {% cite YangDaiEtAl_2019_XLNet_Generalized_Autoregressive_Pretraining_for_Language_Understanding %}, which topped the leaderboards *after* EMNLP submission deadline:
+For instance, at least two EMNLP 2019 reviewers requested a comparison with XLNet {% cite YangDaiEtAl_2019_XLNet_Generalized_Autoregressive_Pretraining_for_Language_Understanding %}, which topped the leaderboards *after* the EMNLP submission deadline:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">re &quot;Why not consider other models? such as XLNet&quot;: I agree with the reviewer on the importance of time travel research, but it&#39;s slightly out of the scope of this paper.</p>&mdash; Kyunghyun Cho (@kchonyc) <a href="https://twitter.com/kchonyc/status/1149826779999363072?ref_src=twsrc%5Etfw">July 12, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>